 When you go home, you will have a dressing over the nipple area.
 This will be removed when you have a follow-up appointment.
 Your nursing team will advise you about this.

-If you have a new nipple shape made, you can have it and the area around it tattooed.
-This can be made to match the colour of the nipple and areola of your other breast.
-This is sometimes called micro-pigmentation.
+If you have new nipples made, you can have them and the area around them tattooed to look a more natural colour.
+This is sometimes called micropigmentation.